Suv4o/personal-blog-2023/content/2025/04/05/building-an-ai-search-engine-with-nextjs-and-free-open-source-llms.md

 1. **Context**: The AI's role and knowledge base
 2. **Relevant Articles**: Top three search results with sources
-3. **Instructions**: Guidelines for generating responses, including:
+3. **Instructions**: Guidelines for generating responses, including:<br/>
-    - Using only retrieved content
+   a.
+Using only retrieved content <br/>
-    - Avoiding unsupported claims
+   b.
+Avoiding unsupported claims <br/>
-    - Following formatting requirements
+   c.
+Following formatting requirements

 The model receives this prompt through a messages array containing the system message and user query, generating an appropriate response with controlled length and creativity parameters.